WISeR Model - Arizona and Washington Providers and Suppliers

 In lieu of requesting prior authorization for WISeR select items and services, WISeR providers and suppliers may choose to provide the select item or service without prior authorization and submit the claim for payment.
 In this case, the MAC will suspend the claim and forward it to the WISeR participant for pre-payment medical review.

-• Expedited Review: Decision within 2 days if health is at risk.
+• Expedited Review: Decision within two days if health is at risk.

 Claim Submission

-• Claims with affirmed prior authorization must include the UTN.
+• Claims with affirmed prior authorization must include the Unique Tracking Number (UTN).

 • Claims without prior authorization will undergo pre-payment review.